musrex/musrex/README.md

   - JavaScript ✨
   - Java ☕

-But really, I'm always trying to learn new things.
+But really, I'm always trying to learn new things 🤓

-I also enjoy the Flask Micro Framework, nerding out and working on my NeoVim config, or taking my dog Fly out for a walk.
+I also enjoy the Flask Micro Framework, nerding out and working on my NeoVim config, or taking my dog Fly out for a walk. 🐕

+Currently reading 📖
+  - The Pragmatic Programmer

-My current goals are:
+My current goals are ✔️
   1. Finish my Greatwall web app - you can find out more about it [here](https://github.com/musrex/greatwall)
   2. Create an app using the SpringBoot framework.